MarcDiethelm/xtc/README.md

 To use the automated sprite generation please follow the [Glue documentation](http://glue.readthedocs.org/en/latest/installation.html)

 ### Configuration

 After cloning you should set up your configuration files in `_config`.
 Initially there is just one that's actually read:
 `config.js`.
 However you can create two more from the templates provided in the same folder: `config-secret.js` and `config-local.js`.
 They are merged into the app config in the order mentioned just now.

-Both additional files are lised in `.gitignore` and won't be committed to your repository. `config-local` is also listed `.jitsuignore`, so if you're using Nodejitsu for hosting this file will never be deployed.
+Use `config-local` to override a configuration locally when in development mode.
 Use `config-secret.js` for authentication data, SSL certs and so on.

+Both additional files are listed in `.gitignore` and won't be committed to your repository. `config-local` is also listed in `.jitsuignore`, so if you're using Nodejitsu for hosting this file will never be deployed.

 ### Asset Building: Grunt